 App loading takes a bit longer than I'm used to and could definitely use some optimizations.
 Also, on my unit I did experience a few performance bugs where changes made to settings wouldn't apply until I restarted the tablet.
 There was also an instance of severe lag that included a disappearing cursor, which required a restart as well.

-Microsoft released a firmware update for Surface the week of November 11.
-As of yet, I've not noticed any performance improvements in app, Web page load times, or general navigation.
+Microsoft released a firmware update for Surface in November 2012.
+As yet, I've not noticed any performance improvements in app, Web page load times, or general navigation.
 As I said originally, apps on Surface take longer to load compared with what I'm used to on other top tablets and IE10 performance in particular was lacking compared with the same tablets running their default browsers.
 This latest firmware update has not addressed these issues as far as I can tell.
 I compared the speeds of two Surface tablets, one with the update and one without, and didn't notice a difference in performance at all while performing some anecdotal testing.

 I also tested app and Web site loading speeds compared with both the fourth-generation iPad and Google's Nexus 10.
 The Angry Birds Star Wars test began when I tapped the game icon and ended when the loading screen disappeared.
 The Giantbomb.com test was conducted after clearing the cache or history and quitting the browser app.
 The results you below are the averages of three iterations that scored within 5 percent of each other.